12 Top-Rated Tourist Attractions in Kanchanaburi

 Location: 115 km from Kanchanaburi

 This is a waterfall fit for a king.
-Indeed, King Rama V once visited this site and it's been praised in Thai songs and poems.
-The falls are found within the Sai Yok Yai National Park, but are set back 3 km from the road, so be prepared to do some walking or to hop on a motorbike.
-You can board a boat and ride the rapids at the falls, or skim along the river between the towering rock walls.
+Indeed, King Rama V once visited this site, and it's been praised in Thai songs and poems.
+The falls are found within the Sai Yok Yai National Park, but are set back three kilometers from the road, so be prepared to do some walking or hop on a motorbike.
+You can take a dip in the river or skim along it between the towering rock walls.

 Where to Stay in Kanchanaburi for Sightseeing